The Vocation of Marriage

 The Second Vatican Council teaches that “all Christians in whatever state or walk of life are called to the fullness of Christian life and to the perfection of charity” (Constitution on the Church, n.
 40).
 The call to marriage is a particular way of living the universal call to holiness given to every Christian in the Sacrament of Baptism.
-The calls to priesthood, or to the vowed religious life, or to the single life are other Christian vocations.
+The calls to priesthood or to the vowed religious life are other Christian vocations (see St. John Paul II, Familiaris Consortio, no. 11).
 Along with marriage, all of them equally though in different ways, are a response to the Lord who says, “Follow me.”

 The call to love is “the fundamental and innate vocation of every human being.”
-In the vocation of marriage – something which “is written in the very nature of man and woman,” we see that “the love of husband and wife becomes an image of the absolute and unfailing love with which God loves” (#1603 and 1604).
+In the vocation of marriage – something which “is written in the very nature of man and woman,” we see that “the love of husband and wife becomes an image of the absolute and unfailing love with which God loves” (Catechism of the Catholic Church, nos.
+1603 and 1604).

 A vocation is a personal call.
 It is offered freely and must be accepted freely.
 Attraction to a certain way of life or to a specific person can be a good sign of being called.
 Most often a person comes to recognize and accept a vocation gradually.
 This process, sometimes called discernment, is an opportunity for growth.
 It can be helped by prayer and guidance from trusted mentors, friends and family.